Toporikova-Lab/Spider-RNA-seq-analysis/Tables/Table S4/README.md

 # Spider-RNA-seq-analysis-Table S4

-This folder contains raw data and R scripts needed to reproduce the Additional File 5: Table S4.
+This folder contains raw data and R scripts needed to reproduce the *Additional File 5: Table S4.xlsx*

 Run the *Table S4.rmd*, and *second_quadrant_t7t16.csv* and *second_quadrant_pulsenopulse.csv* will be generated.